 The second paragraph is a play on words to make us believe that Christ was not born of the Father.

 The parts we have bolded below are the differences from the teachings of the Bible.

 Very God of very God – We could possibly say Christ was “God” of very God, in the Old Testament, when he was ELOHIM, but He was not “very God.”
 Christ only spoke the words of the Father and explained to the Pharisees that they were also ELOHIM.
-When Christ became a man, “(He WILL BE) YHVH Elohim” became “I AM” and was no longer “YHVH ELOHIM”—the God of Israel.
+When Christ became a man, “(HE WILL BE) Yihvah Elohim” became “I AM” and was no longer “Yihvah ELOHIM”—the God of Israel.

 Begotten, not made – In Chapter 27, we discussed why this is a meaningless distinction from God’s standpoint.
 God made all of us in the womb, and He is “the Father of all.”
-John called Christ a created being, when He called Him “the beginning of the creation of God.”11
+John called Christ a created being, when He called Him “the beginning of the creation of God” (Revelation 3:14).

 Being of one substance with the Father –This was Tertullian’s ambiguous Latin expression (homoousios), which was eventually interpreted to mean “one being.”